 Help in the house

-We have a cleaner who works a limited number of hours a week and do not expect our Workawayers to do everyday housework though some help with specific tasks is always appreciated.
-As with any large old house the maintenance is on-going, much of which, in years gone by we would have done ourselves, but due to advancing years is now beyond us!
+I have a cleaner who works a limited number of hours a week and do not expect our Workawayers to do everyday household chores or cooking which I prefer to do, though some help with specific tasks is always appreciated.
 The garden is large and needs constant attention all year round.
-Other than in winter, this is probably our priority.
+Carpentry and experience in laying/repairing external paving would also come in handy!

-The work is not 'routine' but more in the form of projects, so we are happy for workawayers to make their own hours up to 25 per week.
-For example, if you want to pack 25 hours into 3 days (if the task allows it) and have the rest of the week off to go exploring etc., that is fine with us.
+The chores are not 'routine' so I am happy for workawayers to make their own hours up to 25 per week.
+For example, if you want to pack 25 hours into 3 days (if the task allows it) and have the rest of the week off to go exploring etc., that is fine with me.

-There is a daily bus service from our nearest town 5kms away (Maubourget) to Tarbes where there is an SNCF station and a bus terminal.
-While our workawayers will obviously want to 'do their own thing' during their time off, we will also be happy, if time allows, to take them on the occasional excursion to places of interest such as Auch with its amazing cathedral or to the Pyrénées which are less than two hours away and good for hiking in summer and winter sports from mid-December to end of March.
-Please note that while we are happy to make the occasional excursion to the mountains, we neither ski nor hike so skiers and hikers will need their own transport although there is limited public transport to the mountains.
+There is a regular bus service from the nearest town 5kms away (Maubourget) to Tarbes where there is an SNCF station and a bus terminal.
+While workawayers will obviously want to 'do their own thing' during their time off, i will also be happy, if time allows, to take them on the occasional excursion to places of interest.
+The Pyrénées are less than two hours away and good for hiking in summer and winter sports from mid-December to end of March.
+There is some public transport (bus) from Maubourget to the mountains.

-We are also close to Spain, both the Spanish Pyrénées and the Atlantic coast where there is good surfing.
-On the French side of the border, Biarritz and St Jean de Luz are easily accessible by train.
-We can help with advice about transport, where to stay/eat etc.
+Both Tarbes and Pau have museums and historically interesting sites to visit.
+I am close to Spain, both the Spanish Pyrénées and the Atlantic coast.
+On the French side of the border, Biarritz and St Jean de Luz are easily accessible by train/bus.

 In summer workawayers are free to use the pool as much as they like.
-There are some golf-courses nearby and we have clubs available which they are welcome to borrow.
+There are some golf-courses nearby and there are clubs available which they are welcome to borrow.

-For workawayers wanting to improve their French please note that we speak English at home and in the village itself there is little opportunity for visitors to speak French as there are no shops, cafés etc. so little social life.
-Maubourget, at 5kms away (downhill on the way there, uphill back if going by bike!!), offers more scope for practising French.
+For workawayers wanting to improve their French please note that in the village itself there is little opportunity for visitors to speak French as there are no shops, cafés etc. so little social life, although I can introduce them to neighbours etc., but very few of the villagers speak English.
+Maubourget, at 5kms away (downhill on the way there, uphill back if going by bike, but I am happy to play taxi especially if the weather is bad!) ), offers more scope for practising French.

-Please be aware that the village is quiet and relatively remote and we are not overly social.
-Also, our friends tend to be in our age-group.
-If we know of workawayers among our friends we are happy to effect introductions.
-However, this is not a placement for people who want entertainment or a lot of company during their off-hours although there are good cinemas in nearby towns showing up-to-date fims (in French!) and Opera direct.
-This placement is probably more suited to a couple who enjoy country living or single people who enjoy the country together with their own company.
-Obviously we will have all our meals together (unless our Workawayers are early risers which we are not, in which case they are welcome to help themselves to breakfast) and we thoroughly enjoy lively company and conversation, but not all day long and nor into the wee hours!
+Please be aware that the village is quiet and relatively remote so this is not a placement for people who want entertainment or a lot of company during their off-hours.
+It is more suited to a couple who enjoy country living or single people who enjoy the same and also their own company!
+Obviously we will have meals together but not breakfast, although it will of course be provided - as light or substantial as you wish!
+I enjoy lively company and conversation, but not all day long and nor into the wee hours!

-We are happy to agree to an initial stay of two weeks (or less) with the option of a further week if the work is there and we are all happy in each other's company.
-However we find that after three weeks, no matter how much we like our Workawayers, we rather want the house back to ourselves for a while!
-This means that we are not a suitable placement for people looking for longer term stays.
+I would normally agree to an initial stay of one or two weeks, with the possible option of a further week if the work is there and we are all happy in each other's company.
+This is not a suitable placement for people looking for long term stays.

 25 hours per week